Type-1.5 superconductor: In mixtures of independently conserved condensates

 The vortex excitations in that case have cores in both components which are co-centered because of electromagnetic coupling mediated by the field $A$.
 The necessary but not sufficient condition for occurrence of type-1.5 regime is $\xi_1 >\lambda>\xi_2$.
 Additional condition of thermodynamic stability is satisfied for a range of parameters.
 These vortices have a nonmonotonic interaction: they attract each other at large distances and repel each other at short distances.

 It was shown that there is a range of parameters where these vortices are energetically favorable enough to be excitable by an external field, attractive interaction notwithstanding.
 This results in the formation of a special superconducting phase in low magnetic fields dubbed "Semi-Meissner" state.
 The vortices, whose density is controlled by applied magnetic flux density, do not form a regular structure.
 Instead, they should have a tendency to form vortex "droplets" because of the long-range attractive interaction caused by condensate density suppression in the area around the vortex.
 Such vortex clusters should coexist with the areas of vortex-less two-component Meissner domains.
 Inside such vortex cluster the component with larger coherence length is suppressed: so that component has appreciable current only at the boundary of the cluster.

-Type-1.5 superconductivity in multiband systems
+In multiband systems

 In a two-band superconductor the electrons in different bands are not independently conserved thus the definition of two superconducting components is different.
 A two-band superconductor is described by the following Ginzburg-Landau model.

 where again $\psi_i = |\psi_i| e^{i \phi_i}, i=1,2$ are two superconducting condensates.
 In multiband superconductors quite generically $\eta\ne 0, \gamma \ne 0$.